 Our actions have a direct impact on the environment, and our surrounding environment affects us all.
 Cities and towns, historic surroundings, recreation opportunities and many aspects of our health and well-being are shaped by the environment.
 We all have a part to play in its protection and conservation.

-Scotland’s historic environment is the physical evidence for human activity that connects people with place, linked with the associations we can see, feel and understand (Our Place in Time, 2014).
+The historic environment is the physical evidence for past human activity.
+It connects people with place, and with the traditions, stories, and memories associated with places and landscapes.
+(Our Past, Our Future 2023)

 “The future of landscape-scale conservation is not just about delivering more, bigger, better and joined up nature reserves.
 It is also about winning hearts and minds.”
 Sir John Lawton

 Nuisance impacts on people’s enjoyment of their environment.
 Resolving nuisances requires balancing the needs of different groups.
 Noise has long been recognised as the largest nuisance problem in urban areas.